 Brain recovery from alcohol timeline will hinge on many variables, notably how much you’ve been drinking and the length of time you have been alcoholic.

 How does detox and withdrawal from alcohol unfold, then?

 Alcohol Withdrawal Recovery Timeline

-Alcohol withdrawal can be categorized according to the following stages:
+Alcohol post-acute withdrawal symptoms from regular alcohol consumption can be categorized according to the following stages:

-● Mild withdrawal: Insomnia, anxiety, heart palpitations, headaches, and gastrointestinal disturbances.
+● Mild withdrawal: Insomnia, heightened anxiety, heart palpitations, headaches, and gastrointestinal disturbances.

 ● Moderate withdrawal: The above symptoms, plus abnormal breathing, confusion, high blood pressure, increased heart rate, and mild hyperthermia.